ElucidataInc/polly-docs/docs/Apps/Data Studio/CCLE Correlation Analysis.md

 An *unpaired t-test* (also known as an independent t-test) is a statistical procedure that compares the averages/means of two independent or unrelated groups to determine if there is a significant difference between the two.

-*   **P-Value Correction:** You can select the “Benjamini-Hochberg” method to correct the p-value for False Discovery Rate or the “Bonferroni” method to correct the p-value for Type I errors.
+*   **P-Value Correction:** You can select the *Benjamini-Hochberg* method to correct the *p*-value for False Discovery Rate or the *Bonferroni* method to correct the *p*-value for Type I errors.

-*   **P-Value Metric:** Plot and calculate significance using the selected metric.
-P-value is the value returned by the algorithm while Adjusted P-value is the corrected value after applying one of the correction methods above.
+*   **P-Value Metric:** Plot and calculate significance using the selected metric. *p-value* is the value returned by the algorithm while *Adjusted p-value* is the corrected value after applying one of the correction methods above.

-*   **P-value threshold:** You can select the appropriate threshold for the selected P-Value metric.
-P-values lower than this threshold will be marked as Significant
+*   **P-value threshold:** You can select the appropriate threshold for the selected *p*-value metric. *p8-values lower than this threshold will be marked as significant.

 *   **Absolute Log2FC Threshold:** You can select the appropriate fold change threshold.
-Log2FC values higher than this will be marked as Significant
+Log<sub>2</sub>fold change values higher than this will be marked as significant.

 Once all the parameters are selected, execute the component by clicking on *Run Task*.
 It will generate thwo outputs:

-*   **Differential Expression:** Table with Differential Expression results with p-value and fold change
+*   **Differential Expression:** Table with Differential Expression results with *p*-value and fold change.

 *   **Volcano Plot:** Based on the parameters specified, a volcano plot is displayed.
 The volcano plot helps in visualizing metabolites that are significantly dysregulated between two cohorts.